maslianok/react-resize-detector/README.md

 #### ⚠️ This change intriduced in v.2.0.0

-For older versions please checkout this branch [v.1.1.0](https://github.com/maslianok/react-resize-detector/tree/4fef26243ae4b3aeb386cca8bd829d3299a4a494)
+For older implementations please checkout this branch [v.1.1.0](https://github.com/maslianok/react-resize-detector/tree/4fef26243ae4b3aeb386cca8bd829d3299a4a494)

 ## Demo